mikael-nilsson-github/egui-alpaca-crypto-trading/README.md

 ![image](https://user-images.githubusercontent.com/35302283/208320967-303fbd23-9f56-476d-878d-479bbcd4d0d8.png)

 This is a quick and dirty first attemp to a new graphical user interface for my machine learning and AI algorithms.
 I hope it may inspire you to get started with Rust and egui/eframe.

+For rendering of candlestick charts as well as on demand repaint of the gui (idle otherwise), please see my other repositories.